NielsKlo/Zoo/README.md

 - Download the on-premise, community MongoDB server and install it.
 Use the default port (27017).

-- Make a database called 'ZooDB'.

-- Make a collection in ZooDB called 'Animals'.
+- run "cargo run" in the database directory.
+(WIP)

 #Commands to run the program: